 Sandals Grande Riviera

 The largest of all the Sandals Resorts, I did not expect to like Grande Riviera – but I loved it!
 There’s so much going on at this resort it’s unbelievable.
 They’re undergoing a serious renovation to their hillside villas, which will be spectacular once they’re completed.
 The property is very spread out, though.
 Even though the villas are secluded and private, I would want to be right on the beach in a concierge or butler room since they’re a little more convenient.
 It all really depends on what you’re looking for, though, and those villas were really gorgeous.
 We’re going over to Gordon’s on the Pier (this restaurant is only available to butler guests at the Sandals Resorts – that’s one of the reasons I recommend staying butler!
 Plus you get awesome cheese trays waiting for you in your room, like I did tonight.
-I love me some cheese trays.), so I’ll update regarding the food just as soon as I try it.
+I love me some cheese trays), so I’ll update regarding the food just as soon as I try it.
 Also, I didn’t take a ton of photos, so I’ll try to get a few more tomorrow.
-The number of restaurant options at Grande Riviera is unbelievable – thank goodness that Royal Plantation guests have access to the dining!
+The number of restaurant options at Grande Riviera is excellent – thank goodness that Royal Plantation guests have access to the dining!